 The first step in applying for financial aid is to complete a Free Application for Federal Student Aid (FAFSA).
-You may obtain a FAFSA from a high school guidance office; local library, your College's financial aid office, or you can call the Massachusetts Office of Student Financial Assistance at (617) 391-6070.
-You can also file your FAFSA electronically.
 Make sure the FAFSA lists the correct academic year for which you are applying for aid.

 Secondly, you should contact the financial aid offices at all institutions you are considering in order to request information on each school's financial aid programs and application procedures.
 For example, many schools require students to complete the CSS/PROFILE in addition to filing a FAFSA.
 A PROFILE is a financial aid application from The College Scholarship Service.
 Typically, colleges use this information to assist them in awarding non-federal student aid funds.
 You should contact the financial aid office at the college or university you are applying to for application requirements.

 Third, make sure you review all deadlines as program requirements may vary.
 Forward all the necessary materials by the specified dates.
 Keep in mind that many deadlines are receipt dates, not postmark dates.

 Fourth, follow-up on any forms you submit if you do not receive a response within a reasonable time frame.
 Keep copies of all forms you submit for your records!

 There are also private and/or community sources of assistance.
 Research what types of assistance is available to you.
 To begin, you may want to speak with your high school guidance office.

 *****Please note, you must reapply for financial aid each year. *****